DeepSourceCorp/globstar/docs/index.md

 hero:
   text: "The Open-Source Static Analysis Toolkit"
-  tagline: Write code quality and security checks with Globstar and run them in your CI pipeline.
+  tagline: Write SAST checkers with Globstar and run them in your CI with a single binary.
 It's fast, easy to write, and MIT-licensed.
   actions:
     - theme: brand
-      text: Getting Started
+      text: What's Globstar?
       link: /introduction
     - theme: alt
       text: Quickstart